perkzen/finanzo/README.md

 ```

 # Todo
+- [ ] fix month and year problem on slovenian language
+- [ ] add allow to pass decimal value to number input
 - [ ] add tests
 - [ ] add details when click on transaction
 - [ ] fix login when revisiting site (if already logged in redirect to dashboard)